austin-wants-to-code/df-twitch-bot/README.md

 1. Create the Dialogflow agent
 	- Go to https://console.dialogflow.com .
 Create an account, then an agent.
 	- Create an intent (name it anything).
-Add some examply input and the response of "Hi, welcome to the stream." (or a different response)
+Add some example input (e.g. 'hello') and some response (e.g. "Hi, welcome to the stream.")

 2. Configure the associated Google Cloud Project to work properly (please follow https://github.com/dialogflow/dialogflow-nodejs-client-v2#quickstart , specifically the section "Before you begin".
 The steps there are reposted more simply below)
 	- Go to the associated Google Cloud Project ( https://console.cloud.google.com )